manorrock/azure-examples/appservice/tomcat-helloworld/README.md

   mvn clean install
 ````

-## Deploy the Web Application on the managed Tomcat
+## Deploy the web application on the managed Tomcat

 To deploy the example use the following Maven command line.